Read time: 4 minutes, 30 seconds

 Another option is to participate in group activities.
 Join a group that meets around a topic or activity that interests you.
 Examples include a hiking club, mastermind group, book club, or recreational sports team.
 Social engagement is very important for stimulating the brain and promoting general well-being.

 Effective stress management delays brain aging by reducing the impact of chronic stress on the brain.
 Chronic stress can lead to structural and functional changes in the brain.
 This includes the shrinking of key brain regions involved in memory and cognition.

 Stress reduction techniques lower stress levels and mitigate age-related cognitive decline.
 Examples include mindfulness, relaxation exercises, and engaging in enjoyable activities.

 6. Intellectual stimulation

 Intellectual stimulation delays brain aging by promoting new neural connections.
 Mentally stimulating activities challenge the brain and help maintain cognitive function.
-Research suggests that a mentally active lifestyle lowers risk of cognitive decline.
-It also reduces likelihood of developing neurodegenerative diseases.
+Research suggests that a mentally active lifestyle lowers the risk of cognitive decline.
+It also reduces the likelihood of developing neurodegenerative diseases.